MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/bag-unpackplugin.md

    as that will produce two columns with the same name.

-2. All slot names, when prefixed by *OutputColumnPrefix*, must be valid entity names and comply with the [identifier naming rules](./schema-entities/entity-names.md#identifier-naming-rules).
+2. All slot names, when prefixed by *OutputColumnPrefix*, must be valid entity names and follow the [identifier naming rules](./schema-entities/entity-names.md#identifier-naming-rules).

 **Examples**